pystruct/pystruct/doc/user_guide.rst

 the same label.
 For the vertical direction, a node above a node representing "sky" is more likely to also represent "sky" than "water".

-A great example of the importance of edge features is :ref:`plot_snakes`_.
+A great example of the importance of edge features is :ref:`example_plot_snakes.py`.

 Latent Variable Models